The aesthetics of misinformation

 ‘The Aesthetics of Misinformation’ was during a course project called Fluid Assemblages.

 This project looks into the relationship between Misinformation and freedom of speech in the space of social media.
-Social media has become the most relevant and accessibly way people access information and news.
-In this time of excessive availability of information, we are struck with mass amounts of misinformation that we come across.
-This information may spread intentionally through trolls, fake accounts, bots, or even unintentionally through naive people that use various digital platforms.
+Social media has become the most relevant and accessible way people access information and news.
+In this time of excessive availability of information, we are struck by massive amounts of misinformation that we come across.
+This information may spread intentionally through trolls, fake accounts, bots, or even unintentionally through naive people who use various digital platforms.
 Through this project, I have tried to understand the situation of misinformation in social media platforms and explore alternative ways through which we can understand and design for Misinformation to create a safer and informed society.

 THE OUTCOME

-During this project, I chose to explore, how we as designers can play around with misinformation to create new forms of expression that might create an impact on how we view information.
-This project focuses on two explorations in developing new forms of Aesthetics of Misinformation provoke friction and reflection.
+During this project, I chose to explore how we, as designers, can play around with misinformation to create new forms of expression that might create an impact on how we view information.
+This project focuses on two explorations in developing new forms of Aesthetics of Misinformation that provoke friction and reflection.

 COURSE